Shuhei Yoshida

 Shuhei Yoshida (吉田 修平, Yoshida Shuhei) is a Japanese businessman and gaming industry veteran.
-He was the President of SIE Worldwide Studios for Sony Interactive Entertainment from 2008 to 2019, before moving onto other SIE-related projects.
+He was the President of SIE Worldwide Studios for Sony Interactive Entertainment (SIE) from 2008 to 2019, and was the head of PlayStation Indies from 2019 until his retirement from the company in 2025.
 Yoshida has been a key member of the PlayStation brand since its original concept, having been part of the company since 1993.

+In 2023, he received the BAFTA Fellowship at the 19th British Academy Games Awards for his work in the gaming industry.

 Sony Interactive Entertainment

 He graduated with a Bachelor of Science degree from the Faculty of Economics at Kyoto University, where he was involved in the corporate strategy group, as well as coordinating the PC business.
 Yoshida joined Sony Corporation in April 1986.

 He later earned his MBA degree at University of California, Los Angeles (UCLA) in 1993.

-He was one of the initial members of the PlayStation project in February 1993, where as the lead account executive he headed Sony Computer Entertainment Inc.'s third party licensing program..
+Yoshida joined Sony in 1986 as part of the corporate strategy group, with a role coordinating their PC business.
+He was one of the initial members of the PlayStation project in February 1993, and the first non-engineer team member.
+He acted as the lead account executive at Sony Computer Entertainment Inc.'s third party licensing program.

-Yoshida has many best-selling titles under his belt, including SCEA's premier online game with voice-enabled headset SOCOM U.S. Navy SEALs, as well as Jak and Daxter, Twisted Metal: Black, and ATV Offroad Fury.
-In the studio, Yoshida was executive producer for titles including Gran Turismo, Ape Escape, The Legend of Dragoon, and other titles.
+From the mid-1990s until 2000, Yoshida worked primarily as a producer on PlayStation titles, including Gran Turismo, Ape Escape, and The Legend of Dragoon among others.
 In April 2000, he became the Vice President at Sony Computer Entertainment America.
-In February 2007, he became Senior Vice President at SCE Worldwide Studios USA.
-In May 2008, he became the President of SCE Worldwide Studios.
+In February 2007, he became Senior Vice President at SCE Worldwide Studios USA, and one year later in May 2008, he would be elevated to President of SCE Worldwide Studios.

 In November 2013 Yoshida appeared in the official PlayStation 4 unboxing video.

-In 2013, Yoshida gained significant popularity due to his largely increased openness, presence with consumers, and the gaming industry around the announcement and the launch of the PlayStation 4.
-This was mainly achieved by breaking news and frequently answering questions from consumers via his Twitter account, appearing as a guest on various gaming podcasts, and being featured in official PlayStation videos among other things.

-On 7 November 2019, Sony announced that Yoshida had stepped down as President of SIE Worldwide Studios amid a company reshuffle to become head of a newly formed initiative that will focus on nurturing external independent creators.
-The new initiative will focus on supporting external developers that are creating 'new and unexpected' experiences for the gaming industry.
+On November 7, 2019, Sony announced that Yoshida had stepped down as President of SIE Worldwide Studios amid a company reshuffle to become head of a newly formed initiative that will focus on nurturing external independent creators.
+The new initiative, which would later become PlayStation Indies focused on supporting external developers that are creating 'new and unexpected' experiences for the gaming industry.
 He was replaced by Hermen Hulst, the former studio head of Guerrilla Games.

+Yoshida retired from SIE on January 15, 2025, after spending more than thirty years with the company.
+He would reveal in an interview later that year that Jim Ryan, then CEO of Sony Interactive Entertainment, gave him a choice in 2019 to work with indie games or leave Sony.

+In his time at Sony, Yoshida was active on Twitter, particularly in promoting Indie games.
+Yoshida appears as a playable character in Super Time Force Ultra, able to fire tweets and heart emoticons from his in-game smartphone.